Social Icons

 Directed by Paul Solet

-This Adrien Brody film ran for just 90 minutes, but still felt like I was watching a 2hrs 30min movie.
-The movie took its time to get going and dragged on for what seemed like ages to get us into the flow of the mind of the man we are meant to fear his wrath.
+This Adrien Brody film runs for just 90 minutes, but it still felt like I was watching a 2-hour, 30-minute movie.
+The pacing was slow to start, dragging on for what seemed like ages before we got into the mind of the man whose wrath we’re supposed to fear.

 The 355 (2022)